4 Tricks to Make Premiere Pro Exports Faster [Video]

 Preview files set to ProRes 422 HQ, Exported to ProRes 422 HQ: 4.9 seconds.

 Preview files set to ProRes 422 HQ, Exported to ProRes 422: 5.6 seconds.

 3. Smart Render from Source

-The third trick can make a HUGE difference in export speeds, but it will only work for people who are doing only the editing in Premiere, not the color correction.
+The third trick can make a HUGE difference in Premiere Pro exports.
+But it will only work for people who are doing only the editing in Premiere Pro, not the color correction.

-Let’s imagine that I am the editor for film, and the camera department has given me proxy files to edit with.
-They took the raw files from the camera and converted them into a DNxHD proxy format with a standard rec709 look (which means I don’t need to add a LUT to my timeline in order to preview accurately).
-I am just doing the edit, so I’m not bothering with any color correction or special effects in premiere.
+Let’s imagine that I’m the film editor, and the camera department has given me proxy files for editing.
+They took the raw files from the camera and converted them into a DNxHD proxy format with a standard rec709 look.
+This means I don’t need to add a LUT to my timeline in order to preview accurately.
+I am just doing the edit, so I’m not bothering with any color correction or special effects in Premiere Pro.

 If I export in exactly the same format as my source footage, which in this case is DNxHD, then Premiere doesn’t have to render or compress at all.
-I haven’t added any color correction or effects to my clips, so Premiere can copy my images straight from the original files, which are DNxHD, and paste them into my exported file, which is also DNxHD.
+I haven’t added any color correction or effects to my clips.
+This means that Premiere Pro can copy my images straight from the original DNxHD files and paste them into my exported file, which is also DNxHD.

-This is another way to take advantage of premiere’s Smart Rendering feature, but this time we’re only using the Smart Rendering, not the Use Previews feature.
+This is another way to take advantage of Premiere Pro’s Smart Rendering feature for faster exports, but this time we’re only using the Smart Rendering, not the Use Previews feature.
 When you’re Smart Rendering from your source footage, you can export an entire 10-minute film is a few seconds.
 It’s that fast.

 Again, since we’re using the Smart Render feature, we can only use one of the codecs listed on this page.
 H.264 files, for instance, will not work with this workflow, but ProRes, DNxHD, and Cineform all work well.